-- Q3.
-What are the key federal tax provisions that apply to clergy compensation? - A3.
-The key provisions include the following: - Self-employed status for Social Security and Medicare tax purposes-Clergy are not eligible to have Federal Insurance Contributions Act (FICA) taxes withheld from their church compensation.
-In lieu of FICA taxes, clergy pay self-employment tax, also known as Self-Employment Contributions Act tax (SECA). - Reimbursements from an employer of SECA are taxable as wages and are assessable under The Church Pension Fund Clergy Pension Plan.
+Q3.
+What are the key federal tax provisions that apply to clergy compensation?

+A3.
+The key provisions include the following:

+- Reimbursements from an employer of SECA tax are taxable as wages and are assessable under The Church Pension Fund Clergy Pension Plan.
 Note, however, that even though clergy pay SECA tax, most ministers are considered employees and should receive a federal Form W-2 from their employer. - Exemption of federal and state wages from income tax withholding-Clergy must pay quarterly estimated taxes or request that their employer voluntarily withhold income taxes.
 Clergy can request that an additional amount of income tax be withheld to cover their self-employment tax by using Form W-4.
-The additional amount will be reported as federal income tax. - Eligibility for the housing allowance exclusion from federal income tax-A clergyperson can have a portion of their salary declared as a housing allowance and thereby exempt the eligible amount from federal income tax. - Q4.
-How does the self-employment tax (SECA) differ from federal and state income tax? - A4.
+The additional amount will be reported as federal income tax. - Eligibility for the housing allowance exclusion from federal income tax-A clergyperson can have a portion of their salary declared as a housing allowance and thereby exempt the eligible amount from federal income tax.

+- Q4.
+How does the self-employment tax (SECA tax) differ from federal and state income tax? - A4.
 Three federal taxes are paid on wages and self-employment income: income tax, Social Security tax, and Medicare tax.
 Social Security and Medicare taxes are collected under one of two systems: - Under the Self-Employment Contributions Act (SECA), the selfemployed person-the clergyperson, in our case-pays all the taxes. - Under the Federal Insurance Contributions Act (FICA), the employee and the employer each pay half of the Social Security and Medicare taxes.